top of page

 › Applied microeconometrics

-We use administrative records to study (a) how injuries affect children's educational outcomes and criminal records and (b) how injuries can have spill-over effects between family members.
-In an in-progress project, we test the hypothesis that concussions (mTBI) might affect children's self-control and propensity to commit crimes.
-We also study whether school disruptions due to minor injuries or parental absence due to injuries affect children's educational outcomes (paper).
+We use administrative records to study (a) how injuries affect children's educational outcomes and criminal records and (b) spillover effect of injuries within families.
+In a recent paper published in JAMA Pediatrics (paper), we find that the association between concussions (mTBI) and crime is reduced to zero when controlling for family background via sibling fixed effects.
+In a related paper, we test if concussions affect children's academic performance, and similarly find no evidence of an effect (paper).
 The project is funded by The ROCKWOOL Foundation (PI: Lars Højsgaard Andersen and Peter Fallesen).

 In my Ph.D. project (2018-2021), I used quantitative methods to study how family and social background shape inequality in children's reading and how this feeds into educational inequalities.
 For example, I used Danish library registry data to study inequality in the amount and age appropriateness of children's books families borrow (paper), and how high SES parents were more likely to compensate for school and library COVID-19 closures by increasing their takeout of online E-books from libraries (paper).
 Based on U.S. survey data, I showed how unequal cultural inputs at home lead to growing inequality in children's reading (paper) and that children's educational achievements improve when children read (paper).
 Project funded by the Velux Foundations (PI: Mads Meier Jæger).